 Give the gift of quality time outside of work.

-The standard for how sales incentives trips and President’s Club has worked in the past has remained pretty much the same until last year.
+The standard for how sales rewards and President’s Club incentive trips have worked in the past has remained pretty much the same until last year.
 These were physical events where you meet and collaborate, and that formula was largely unquestioned.

 - Will they still work?